 - Podiatry (Chiropody) – ask for a self-referral form at reception desk

 - Want to stop smoking – contact a pharmacy offering a stop smoking service

-- Enquiries regarding Ophthalmology (eye) clinic held at the surgery, please ask to speak to Judith on 016973 41837
+- Enquiries regarding Ophthalmology (eye) clinic held at the surgery, service is currently suspended

 - Enquiries regarding immunisations – if you wish to check whether you are eligible, please ask to speak to Lauren